MrPixle2022/Documentaion/mongo/find and queries.md

 # find data:

 ### find():
-the `find` method allows you to get all records in the collection, for example:
+the `find` method allows you to get all documentss in the collection, for example:

 ```powershell
 db.users.find()
 ```

-which will log all records in the `users` collection.
+which will log all documentss in the `users` collection.

 you can limit the result to a specific number using the `limit` method after `find`.